-Fortunate because studies do seem to indicate that woman who have a history of gestational diabetes in the past appear to be seven times more likely to develop type 2 diabetes in the future.
-Which is why one might think a life insurance company would use this kind of information against someone who has yet to be diagnosed with type 2 diabetes, but that’s just not the case (as of yet).
+Fortunate because studies do seem to indicate that women who have a history of gestational diabetes in the past appear to be seven times more likely to develop type 2 diabetes in the future.
+This is why one might think a life insurance company would use this kind of information against someone who has yet to be diagnosed with type 2 diabetes, but that’s just not the case (as of yet).

 This little “factoid” is definitely something you should consider when trying to determine what “kind” of life insurance policy that you want to purchase and how long you want to “own” that policy because if you ever do decide to apply for a life insurance policy later on, just know that having been diagnosed with type 2 diabetes will generally make your life insurance policy cost more.

 Getting back to the topic at hand, let’s just take a moment and examine exactly what Gestational Diabetes is and briefly highlight some of the most common symptoms of this “condition” so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your application.

 Simply put, Gestational Diabetes is simply diabetes that develops during pregnancy.
 As a result, an expecting mother will begin to see a risk in her blood sugar level, which can potentially affect both her and her baby’s health.

 - Unusual thirst combined with a need to frequently urinate,